SahanahPandu/iWork/README.md

 # eswm
-eSWM project is an App development for SWM Environment collection operation
+eSWM project is a hybrid App development for SWM Environment collection operation